Multi-indice B-series: Connection with local affine equivariant methods

-In fact, this statement is a special result of a general statement for $ M = \mathbb{R}^d $ with $d \geq 1$ where now, one has to replace Butcher series by aromatic Butcher series (see \cite[Thm.~8.3]{MV16}).
+\begin{theorem} If a map from $\mathcal{C}^{\infty}(\mathfrak X, \mathfrak X)$ is local and affine equivariant, then its Taylor development is a $B$-series. \end{theorem} In fact, this statement is a special result of a general statement for $ \mathcal{C}^{\infty}(\mathbb{R}^d, \mathbb{R}^d)$ with $d \geq 1$ where now, one has to replace Butcher series by aromatic Butcher series (see \cite[Thm.~8.3]{MV16}).
 Aromatic Butcher series are an extension of Butcher series that contain trees with a loop at the root that represents divergences of vector fields in the elementary differentials.
-For instance, one cannot encode via a tree the term $ \partial_i f^i $ where here we suppose given a collection of vector fields $ f^i $ and associated partial derivatives $ \partial_i $ for $ i = 1,\ldots,d $.
-In \cite{MMMV16}, the authors have used a stronger assumption on the numerical method for getting a characterisation of Butcher series.
+For instance, one cannot encode the elementary differential $f^jf^k\partial_{ij}f^i$ with $i \ne k$ through rooted trees as, in a rooted tree $\Forest{[i[i][j]]}$, $\partial_{ij}$ is associated with $f^if^j$.
+Here, $\partial_{ij}$ is a shorthand notation for the coordinate derivatives $\partial_{x_i}\partial_{x_j}$.
+The element $f^jf^k$ is associated with $\partial_{jk}$ in $\Forest{[i[j][k]]}$.
+However, we can represent the desired elementary differential through the aromatic tree \begin{equs} F_f [ ] = f^jf^k\partial_{ij}f^i. \end{equs} In \cite{MMMV16}, the authors have used a stronger assumption on the numerical method for getting a characterisation of Butcher series.
+Nevertheless in the one-dimensional case, as there is no partial derivative, we can show that the elementary differentials encoded by aromatic trees are factorised by elementary differentials of multi-indice $B$-series to characterise Butcher series.